scottvr/phart/docs/mermaid-phart.md

                           └────────┘    └─────────┘
 ```

-Changing a few options to make some things less ambiguous (also, using color would eliminate the ambiguities and allow the layout to remain small):
+Changing a few options to make some things less ambiguous (also, using color would eliminate the ambiguities and allow the layout to remain compact.
+Also also, in context, where you know this is a directed graph, it really isn't any more ambiguous than the mermaid SVG above, since if there is no arrowhead at aan intersection, then the path does not terminate there - it is either originating there or "just passing through", but sometimes due to the low grid reolution and forgetting that context, we might look for other layout options):

 ```
 $  phart --bboxes --layer-spacing 4 --vpad 1 --hpad 2    --node-spacing 4  --labels --edge-anchors ports --uniform go-package.dot